 More than 300 rangatahi from high schools across Tāmaki Makaurau discovered the exciting world of tech at the Tech23 Tour at the Tomorrow Expo at the Viaduct Events Centre, Auckland.

-The Year 9-13 students met face-to-face with tech employers including ANZ, AWS, Datacom, Geo AR Games, Microsoft, StaplesVR, Tesla and more.
+The Year 9-13 students met face-to-face with tech employers including ANZ, AWS, Datacom, Deloitte, Geo AR Games, Microsoft, StaplesVR, Tesla and more.
 It was an opportunity to discover the variety of roles available and different pathways into tech.

 During the panel discussions, young industry leaders from Microsoft shared their personal journey’s from education into tech careers, along with advice and lived experience.

 Most hadn’t considered working for a large company and discussed how their diverse backgrounds influenced their perspectives in the tech world.
 They encouraged rangatahi to ‘give it a go’, explaining it’s worth trying something new and you may be surprised at what you find!
 They emphasised connecting with others for support and not to be afraid to ask questions, always.

 CEO of Te Matarau, The Māori Tech Association, Lee Timutimu also encouraged rangatahi to be confident, take risks and believe in themselves.

 “Find your tribe, your people and they will support you.
 Make connections with others, look after your mental health and work towards your personal career goals,” says Lee.

 During the Tech23 Tour learners enjoyed augmented, virtual and mixed reality experiences, discovered robotics and more.
 Learners also witnessed holograms in action and were inspired to learn more about data and software.